KayChansiri/Demo_GBT/README.md

 If the split results in nodes where the residuals are closer to zero, it is considered a good split.
 The process involves iteratively adjusting the cut-off point until the leaf nodes are as pure as possible, meaning they contain residuals that are minimal and represent better predictions for the classification task.
 Let’s imagine the first tree we obtained is shown below:

 ![output-6](https://github.com/user-attachments/assets/36830b57-65d2-4c71-b35f-4de15c7d882c)
+*Figure 3.
+The First Weak Learner in the GBT for Classification of the Customer Satisfaction Data.*

-Note that for GBT tasks, residuals are referred to as "pseudo-residuals" because they represent the difference between the actual outcomes and the predicted residuals (i.e., averaged residuals for a regression task and probabilities for a classification task), rather than the difference between the actual and predicted values as in linear regression.
-A more technical way to explain this is that pseudo-residuals are derived from the gradient of the loss function used, such as the negative log-likelihood (log loss) or binary cross-entropy for classification tasks, and Mean Squared Error (MSE) for regression tasks.
+Note that for GBT tasks, including both classification, and regression, residuals are referred to as "pseudo-residuals" because they represent the difference between the actual outcomes and the predicted residuals (i.e., averaged residuals for a regression task and probabilities for a classification task), rather than the difference between the actual and predicted values as in linear regression.
+A more technical way to explain this is that pseudo-residuals are derived from the gradient of the loss function used, such as the negative log-likelihood (log loss) or binary cross-entropy for classification tasks, and MSE for regression tasks.

 Now that we have the residuals as the final leaves of the tree and the initial leaf (e.g., −0.4), we can calculate the predicted probability for each customer.
 However, since the initial leaf is in the log of the odds (logit) form and the tree is built based on probabilities, we can't simply sum the log odds and residuals.
 As explained earlier, log odds and probabilities are two different representations.